openhwgroup/cva6/CONTRIBUTING.md

 - Get in touch early with the CVA6 team, present your initiative, get feedback, synchronize with the team...
     * The CVA6 team wants to assess the potential of your contribution.
     * The CVA6 team can provide you recommendations to ease the upcoming contribution.
-    * This can help save significant review and overhauling effort for you and us when dealing with the pull requet review.
+    * This can help save significant review and overhauling effort for you and us when dealing with the pull request review.
     * Together, we can anticipate specific cases that are not addressed here.
     * If you do not know how to contact us already, get in touch through info@openhwgroup.org.